Ship/Rate Track Account

 2. What is an HS Code and why is it important?

-4. Can Canada Post handle international e-commerce shipments?
+4. Can Canada Post handle international e-commerce?

 5. Do Free Trade Agreements reduce shipping costs?